tpbnick/docs/docs/py-working-with-lists.md

 You can also include a third value in the slice brackets, telling Python how many items to skip through while going through the specified range.

 ### Looping Through a Slice
-You can use a slice in a `for` loop if you want to loop through s subset of the elements in a list.
+You can use a slice in a `#!py for` loop if you want to loop through s subset of the elements in a list.
 In the next example, we loop through the first three players and print their names as part of a simple roster:

 ```py linenums="1"
 players = ['charles', 'martina', 'michael', 'florence', 'eli']